UNFmontreal/Dcm2Bids/docs/tutorial/first-steps.md

 specific situation.
-Following the BIDS schema, fieldmap EPI files can optionally use the standard `dir` entity in their filename (for example, `sub-ID01_dir-AP_epi`). dcm2bids can derive this `dir` value automatically from the phase-encoding information in the sidecar, so you do **not** need to specify `dir-AP`, `dir-PA`, etc. yourself in the config file.
+Following the BIDS schema, fieldmap EPI files can optionally use the standard `dir` entity in their filename (for example, `sub-ID01_dir-AP_epi`). dcm2bids can derive this `dir` value automatically from the phase-encoding information in the sidecar (if provided in the dicom file), so you do **not** need to specify `dir-AP`, `dir-PA`, etc. yourself in the config file.

 If you look at each JSON file, you will find in their respective sidecar a